 Figure S1.
-Properties of Nanopore DRS sequencing data.
+Properties of nanopore DRS sequencing data.

 Nanopore DRS identified 12.8kb transcript generated from AT1G67120 gene that includes 58 exons.
 An RNA isoform present in the Araport11 annotation is shown in black and an RNA isoform identified using nanopore DRS – in blue.